 RD 349 has a variety of natural resources of value to the District.
 These natural resources parallels that of Sacramento County as a whole.
 Information can be found in Section 4.3.1 of the Base Plan.
-DISTRICT HAVE ANY UNIQUE NATURAL RESOURCES TO CONSIDER?
+Sutter Island is one of the few in the Delta that still has substantial riverine and freshwater forested/shrub wetland habitat on the waterside slopes of its levees.
+Agricultural ground and ditches also support wildlife.